ds828/daole-doc/faq.md

 /query -2 # the day before yesterday
 /query 7 # 7 days later

-# search shippings of a date
+# search shippings on a date
-/query date-string
+/query dd/mm/yyyy
 /query 12/05/2021

 # search shippings with a customer's phone